tori-takashi/bigdata_class/term-project/final/README.md

 written by anonymous researchers and journalists.

 We can upvote and support their activities with anonymity.
-In addition, we can describe these articles.
+In addition, we can subscribe these articles.

 ## Presentation